 As discussed previously, some diseases may not be coded in the electronic database.
-As an example, the effects of anti-TNF vs vedolizumab on arthralgia in IBD patients were studied using NLP[20].
-As the electronic coding of arthralgia is not commonly performed in gastroenterology practices, Cai et al[20] used NLP to directly extract this non-structured information from the narrative electronic medical records, and converted it into a structured variable (joint pain: Yes/no) into analysis.
-Without NLP, simply relying on diagnosis code may bias any potential positive association towards null.
-On the other hand, manual review of the electronic medical records demands intensive input of manpower, and accuracy is also not fully guaranteed.
+As an example, the effects of anti-TNF versus vedolizumab on arthralgia in IBD patients were studied using NLP[20].
+As the electronic coding of arthralgia is not commonly performed in gastroenterology practices, Cai et al[20] used NLP to directly extract this non-structured information from the narrative electronic medical records, and converted it into a structured variable (joint pain: yes/no) of analysis.
+Without NLP, simply relying on a diagnosis code may bias any potential positive association towards null.
+On the other hand, manual review of the electronic medical records demands an intensive input of manpower, and accuracy is also not fully guaranteed.

-In a study that involved 827239 children, antibiotics exposure during pregnancy was found to be associated with an increased risk of very early onset IBD[72].
+In a study that involved 827,239 children, antibiotics exposure during pregnancy was found to be associated with an increased risk of very early onset IBD[72].
 This study was achieved by merging data from several databases with the unique personal identity number assigned to Swedish residents.
-One of the databases, the Swedish Medical Birth Register, enabled the identification of child-mother link.
-This study illustrates the unique role of Big Data application in investigating childhood exposure affecting disease development in adulthood, which are nearly impossible in the setting of RCT (ethical and resource issue) and other types of observational studies (e.g., recall bias, resource issue).
+One of the databases, the Swedish Medical Birth Register, enabled the identification of child-mother links.
+This study illustrates the unique role of Big Data applications in investigating childhood exposure that affects disease development in adulthood, which is nearly impossible in the setting of RCT (ethical and resource issue) and other types of observational studies (e.g., recall bias, resource issue).

-Colorectal cancer
+CRC

 CRC is the third most common cancer and the second leading cause of cancer-related death[39].
-As a period of ten years is required for the development of adenoma-carcinoma sequence[73], identification of risk factors of CRC would have been difficult with RCTs.
-A large number of high-quality researches have been conducted based on the NHS, NHSII and HPFS cohorts.
+As a period of 10 years is required for the development of the adenoma-carcinoma sequence[73], identification of risk factors of CRC would have been difficult with RCTs.
+A large number of high-quality research has been conducted based on the NHS, NHSII and HPFS cohorts.
 Type II diabetes mellitus was associated with a 1.4-fold increase in CRC risk[74].
 A positive association between obesity and early-onset CRC also existed among women[75].
 Some of the risk factors (e.g., smoking, body mass index, alcohol intake) and protective factors (e.g., physical activity, folate and calcium intake) of CRC were found to be associated with the development of its precursors, adenomas and/or serrated polyps[76].
 Among non-metastatic CRC patients, higher coffee[77], calcium[78] and fibre[79] intake were found to be associated with a lower CRC-specific and all-cause mortality.

-Concerning hereditary cancer syndromes, the Dutch Lynch syndrome Registry is one eminent examples of the hereditary cancer registries.
+Concerning hereditary cancer syndromes, the Dutch Lynch syndrome Registry is one eminent example of the hereditary cancer registries.
 It was noted that surveillance could reduce CRC-related mortality[80].
-However, in a subsequent study involving three countries (the Netherlands, Germany and Finland) with different surveillance policies, a shorter surveillance colonoscopy interval (annually) was not associated with a reduction in CRC when compared with longer intervals (1-2-yearly and 2-3-yearly intervals)[81].
-Dutch polyposis registry is another example that includes adenomatous polyposis coli patients[82].
+However, in a subsequent study involving three countries (the Netherlands, Germany and Finland) with different surveillance policies, a shorter surveillance colonoscopy interval (annually) was not associated with a reduction in CRC when compared with longer intervals (1-2 yearly and 2-3 yearly intervals)[81].
+The Dutch polyposis registry is another example that includes adenomatous polyposis coli patients[82].

-Hepatocellular carcinoma
+HCC

-Chronic hepatitis B virus (HBV) infection is a major public health threat resulting in significant morbidity and mortality[83].
+Chronic hepatitis B virus (HBV) infection is a major public health threat that results in significant morbidity and mortality[83].
 The prevalence of chronic HBV infection was estimated at 3.5% (257 million people) worldwide in 2016.
 Major complications of chronic HBV infection included HBV reactivation with hepatitis flare[84], cirrhosis and HCC[85,86].